OnceWasBiLLa/BillaLink/docs/wavelink.rst

-.. currentmodule:: wavelink
+.. currentmodule:: BillaLink

 API Reference
 -------------
-The wavelink API Reference.
-This section outlines the API and all it's components within wavelink.
+The BillaLink API Reference.
+This section outlines the API and all it's components within BillaLink.

 Event Reference
 ---------------

-WaveLink Events are events dispatched when certain events happen in Lavalink and Wavelink.
+BillaLink Events are events dispatched when certain events happen in Lavalink and BillaLink.
 All events must be coroutines.

 Events are dispatched via discord.py and as such can be used with listener syntax.